 We provide an average annual return figure as well as the full past performance data covering the history of the fund, read more about these below under the ‘Returns’ section.

-For launch we’re offering three funds with the world’s largest fund manager BlackRock.
+We list three core multi-asset funds with the world’s largest fund manager BlackRock through our ChipAI plan.

 You can’t yet send your auto-saves into your investment accounts, but it is something we’re looking at for future iterations.